 Unless otherwise stated, the ESG Report mainly covers the Group's operations in Malaysia, Hong Kong and the PRC, including five reportable segments, namely, (i) site preparation works projects; (ii) civil works projects; (iii) building works projects; (iv) construction and renovation works project; and (v) trading of oil and related products.
 These segments are the Group's major sources of revenue during the Financial Year.
 The ESG key performance indicators ("KPIs") data are gathered only from the operations under the Group's direct operational control.
-Comparing to the ESG report of the year ended 30 June 2022 ("2022"), the KPIs data of one of the Group's subsidiaries in PRC, Qingdao Xinhongyao Construction Technology Company Limited, is newly included.
 The Group will continue to assess the major ESG aspects of different businesses or its major subsidiaries and extend the scope of disclosure when and where applicable.